DaryaAndreyuk/DaryaAndreyuk/README.md

 <!---
 😄 Pronouns: she, her
-⚡ Fun fact:   I love music quizes and creative writing
+⚡ Fun fact:   I love music and creative writing

 <!---
 DaryaAndreyuk/DaryaAndreyuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.